Augustine Rubit: Olympiacos (2019–2020)

 On July 8, 2019, Rubit signed a two-year contract with the Greek EuroLeague club Olympiacos.

 Žalgiris Kaunas (2020–2021)

 On July 13, 2020, Rubit signed with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
 Rubit averaged 8.1 points and 4.2 rebounds per game.
 He parted ways with the team on July 26, 2021.

 Bayern Munich (2021–2023)

 On August 24, 2021, Rubit returned to Germany by signing with Bayern Munich of the Basketball Bundesliga and the EuroLeague.
 On July 6, 2022, he re-signed with the team for an additional year.
 On February 20, 2023, Rubit was ruled out for the rest of the season after suffering an Achilles injury.

-Lietkabelis Panevėžys (2025–present)
+Lietkabelis Panevėžys (2025)

 On August 11, 2025, Rubit signed with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.
 He signed a short-term deal as an injury replacement for Fardaws Aimaq.
+He quickly became the team leader for Lietkabelis.

+Unicaja Malaga (2025-present)

+On November 24, 2025, Rubit signed with Unicaja Malaga.
+He had started the season with Lietkabelis Panevėžys and averaged 14 points, 6.2 rebounds and 2.6 assists per game in 10 games.
+He also played 8 games in Eurocup where he averaged 15.1 points, 4.8 rebounds, and 1.5 assists per game.